Melo1meli1/NorsemanAdventureV2/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Technical Task
+name:  Task
-about: Teknisk underoppgave (Sub-issue) for koding
+about: Techinal Sub-issue
-title: "[TASK] <Kort beskrivelse>"
+title: "[TASK] <Short description>"
 ---

 ### Short description of the task